pauljohnson20/Sales_Analysis/README.md

   1. Microsoft Excel
   2. Power BI

+### Data Understanding:
+The dataset is provided in a single Excel file with three sheets, containing information related to e-commerce operations:
+1. Orders Sheet
+  Contains 10,194 rows and 21 columns
+  - Includes details on orders, customers, products, sales, and profits
+  - Key fields: Order ID, Order Date, Customer ID, Product Name, Sales, Profit, Region, Category, Segment, etc.
+2. Returns Sheet
+  - Contains a list of Order IDs that were returned
+  - Used to analyze product return patterns and their impact on profit
+3. People Sheet
+  - Lists Regional Managers assigned to each region
+  - Helps in implementing row-level security by mapping Regional Managers to their respective regions, allowing controlled access to data based on user roles.
+These three sheets together support comprehensive analysis, including sales trends, returns impact, customer behavior, and regional performance.

 ### KPIs:
   1. What are the total sales, profit, and return values compared to the previous year?
   2. How does the sales trend compare with the previous year?